Profiles

 Professor Bolin’s main research interests are stochastic partial differential equations (PDEs) and their applications in statistics, focusing on developing practical, computationally efficient tools for modeling non-stationary and non-Gaussian processes.

-The Swedish researcher leads the Stochastic Processes and Applied Statistics (StochProc) research group at KAUST, which focuses on statistical methodology for stochastic processes and random fields based on stochastic PDEs.
+He leads the stochastic processes and mathematical statistics research group (StochProc) at KAUST, which focuses on statistical methodology for stochastic processes and random fields based on stochastic PDEs.

-This research combines methods from statistics, probability and applied mathematics in order to construct more flexible statistical models and better computational methods for statistical inference.
+His research combines methods from statistics, probability, and applied mathematics to construct more flexible statistical models and develop better computational methods for statistical inference.
 In parallel with the theoretical research, the group works on applications in a wide range of areas, ranging from brain imaging to environmental sciences.

 Education